MapleCCC/ABSort/README.md

 """
 Usage: absort [OPTIONS] <files or directories to search for Python files>

+  A command line utility to sort function/class definitions by abstraction levels

 Options:
   -d, --diff                      Specify whether to display diff view between